am1tyadav/cosmonaut/README.md

 ## Examples

 See the [examples](https://github.com/am1tyadav/cosmonaut/tree/main/examples) folder for more examples.
-There is also a [step by step](https://github.com/am1tyadav/cosmonaut/tree/main/examples/step_by_step.md) guide if you're just getting started.
+There is also a [tutorial](https://github.com/am1tyadav/cosmonaut/tree/main/examples/step_by_step.md) if you're just getting started.

 ## Development